You are here

 - ICD-10-AM Codes: L24

-This SOP covers inflammation of a localised area of skin due to direct contact with that area of skin by an irritant substance.
+This SOP covers inflammation of a localised area of skin due to contact with that area of skin by an irritant substance.
 See comments below for further information.

 Confirming the diagnosis